nnethercote/Rust-CUDA/guide/src/guide/tips.md

 ## GPU kernels

 - Generally don't derive `Debug` for structs in GPU crates.
-The codegen currently does not do much global DCE (dead code elimination) so debug can really slow down compile times and make the PTX gigantic.
+The codegen backend currently does not do much global DCE (dead code elimination) so debug can really slow down compile times and make the PTX gigantic.
 This will get much better in the future but currently it will cause some undesirable effects.